 I propose that two stop signs or Roundabout be installed on Hog Mountain Road where it meets Capitola Farm Road in Flowery Branch.

-Because It is very hard to see the incoming traffics on the right side of traffic accident probably occurred there.
+Because It is very hard to see the incoming traffics on the right side of

 Hog Mountain Road when making a left turn from Capitola Farm Road onto Hog Mountain Road.